pawardipawesh/Spelling_Suggester/README.md

 **Approach**

-Here, I have tried to use word level information that charcter embeddings provide to come up with words which are closer to input word. chars2vec project [chars2vec project](https://github.com/IntuitionEngineeringTeam/chars2vec) has trained LSTM based architecture on the pair of similar and non-similar words with objective of having proximal vectors for similar words.
-Hence I have used it to encode words with these pretrained character embeddings.
+Here, I have tried to use word level information that charcter embeddings provide to come up with words which are closer to input word.
+[chars2vec project](https://github.com/IntuitionEngineeringTeam/chars2vec) has trained LSTM based architecture on the pair of similar and non-similar words with objective of having proximal vectors for similar words.
+Hence I have used it to encode words with their pretrained character embeddings.

 **Algorithm**